huggingface/blog/enterprise_hub_aws_marketplace.md

 ![Select Seats](assets/158_aws_marketplace/09_select.jpg "Select Seats")

+### 4. Congratulations! 🥳

-Congratulations! 🥳  Your organization is now subscribed to the Enterprise Hub with billing directly managed by your AWS account.
+Your organization is now subscribed to the Enterprise Hub, and billing is directly managed by your AWS account.
 All members of your Enterprise Hub can now start using safely and privately the Hugging Face Hub.

 The pricing for Hugging Face Hub through the AWS marketplace offer is identical to the [public Hugging Face pricing](https://huggingface.co/pricing), but you will be billed through your AWS Account.
-You can monitor your organization's usage and billing at any time within the Billing section of your [organization settings](https://huggingface.co/settings/organizations).
+You can monitor your organization's usage and billing anytime within the Billing section of your [organization settings](https://huggingface.co/settings/organizations).

 ---
 Thanks for reading!
 If you have any questions, please contact us at [api-enterprise@huggingface.co](mailto:api-enterprise@huggingface.co).